Brzeg: Environment

 Brzeg has five public parks, three of which encircle the Old Town (Stare Miasto), after the area was transformed into parkland with the deconstruction of the garrison town's fortifications during the Napoleonic Wars in 1807.
 The parkland, surrounding the Old Town to its south, became known as the Planty.
 The Planty constitute of the Central Park of J. Czajkowski (Park Centralny im.
 J. Czajkowskiego), with a total area of 6.1 ha.
 The Central Park contains an artificial lake and a stream, connecting its waters to the western portion of the Planty, the Park nad Fosą.
 The Park by the Moat (Park nad Fosą), with a total area of 3.7 ha, is located south of the Silesian Piasts' Castle.
 The third and largest by area parkland surrounding the Old Town is located by the Oder river, the Odranian Park (Park Nadodrzański), with a total area of 10.9 ha.
 The castle, together with the town's fortification remnants, the Odrzańska Gate is located in the park.

 The largest parkland in Brzeg, located in the south-west of the town is the Park of Juliusz Peppel (Park im.
 Juliusza Peppela) and formerly Liberty Park (Park Wolności) having a total area of 68.8 ha.
 The parkland was established after donations from the owners of Skarbimierz and the landed-elite family von Lobbecke donated the area to the town's authorities, to make way for a landscape park in the area.
 The smallest of the five public parks in Brzeg is the Park Ptasi, located in the south of the town, west of the osiedle of Westerplatte.
 The park has a total area of 1 ha.

 Demography

 History

-After 1945, the town of Brzeg was part of the population transfers of the Soviet and Polish People's Republic's campaign to resettle Poles from Kresy (annexed by the USSR) to the newly annexed territories by Poland from the defeated Germany, as part of the Potsdam Agreement.
-During the Polish resettlement campaign, the German population of Brzeg was expelled to the remaining territories of Germany.
+Since the Early Middle Ages, the territory was inhabited by Polish tribes.
+Later on, it experienced both German colonisation and Germanisation policies towards the indigenous Poles.
+According to the Prussian census of 1905, the city of Brieg had a population of 27,486, of which 93% spoke German, 6% spoke Polish, and 1% were bilingual.
+After World War II, the town of Brzeg was part of the population transfers of the Soviet and Polish People's Republic's campaign to resettle Poles from Kresy (annexed by the USSR) to the newly regained territories by Poland from the defeated Germany, as part of the Potsdam Agreement.
+Per the agreement, the German population of Brzeg was expelled to either West or East Germany.
 The newly arrived population in Brzeg predominantly came from the countryside, being former peasants.
 The integration of the residents came in phases: education, communal work, marriages and the provision of material goods and items left behind by the former populace.
 By 1975, 37.9% of the population of Brzeg had settled in the town after 1960.

 Breakdown of population origin of Brzeg in 1950:

 Breakdown of migrant population origin of Brzeg in 1950: